pslisko/performa365docs/docs/howto/manage_business_entities.rst

 About Business Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Business Entities represent organizations (companies) or organization units (departments, offices) used in the learning process.
-Typically, here you can manage your organization hierarchy as well as add external organizations if you use them in your education process.
-Addititionally, if your organization is part of a group of companies, such business group can also be added here.
+Business Entities allows you to manage companies/institutions and their departments used in the learning process.
+Typically, here you can manage your organization (department) hierarchy as well as add external organizations if you use them in your processes.
+Addititionally, if your company or institution  is part of a larger group, such "business group" can also be added as a parent entity.

 In total, this module supports 3 levels of business entities: